ComedicChimera/whirlwind/README.md

 - Exponentiation Operator
 - Packages

-Other features that are less unique to Whirlwind include interfaces, structs, functions, variables, and all the usual suspects.
+Other features that are less unique to Whirlwind include interfaces, structs, functions, variables, and all the other usual suspects.

 ### Syntax: